lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 	"6UwLL9Risc3QfPqBUvKofHmBQ7wMtjvM"

 We got the wrong answer!
 What happened?
-It turns out that the leading zeros in the hex address have meaning, but these zeros get lost when we converted the hex string to a base-10 number.
-To get the proper base-58 address, we count the number of leading zeros in the hex string.
-The rule is that the base-58 address should have one leading "1" character per leading zero *byte*, ie, one leading base-58 "1" per two leading hex "0"s.
+It turns out that the leading zeros matter when a hex string is viewed as a Bitcoin address, but not when the hex string is viewed as a number.
+When we converted from hex to base-10, we were treating the hex string as a number and the leading zeros got lost.

+To complete the base-58 conversion, we count the number of leading zeros in the hex string.
+The Bitcoin reference implementation adds one leading `1` character to the base-58 address for each leading zero *byte* in the hex string, ie, one leading base-58 `1` per two leading hex "0"s.
 Here's an updated `hex-str->base58-str` function definition:

 ```racket
 (define (num->base58-str n)